ahmedfgad/NumPyCNN/README.md

 5. Max Pooling layer: Applying the pooling operation on the output of ReLU layer.
 6. Stacking conv, ReLU, and max pooling layers

+**The project is tested using Python 3.5.2 installed inside Anaconda 4.2.0 (64-bit) NumPy version used is 1.14.0**

 The file named **example.py** is an example of using the project.
 The code starts by reading an input image.
 That image can be either single or multi-dimensional image.